OpenSuSE Man Pages

 Calling posix_openpt() creates a pathname for the corresponding pseu-

-obtained using ptsname(3).
-The slave device pathname exists only as
+tained using ptsname(3).
+The slave device pathname exists only as long

 SEE ALSO